craigfay/changelog/README.md

 * See npm package dependencies with `npm ls --depth 0`
 * Any npm script named with prefix "pre" or "post" will run before/after their corresponding command reference.
 * Increment a package's version with `npm version` and `major`, `minor` or `patch`.
+* Remove untracked git files with `git clean -f`.
+Preview files to be removed with `git clean -n`.